We continue from Fleur de Lys.

 Key Lime Tart with Toasted Meringue – $4.50

-This is still really good.
-The sweet, sugary crust is thinner this year, but it still holds up well against the creamy sweet/sour key lime custard inside and the meringue, which is perfectly toasted, has a nice fresh marshmallow flavor with a slight crispiness to the top.
+The sweet, sugary crust is on the thin side, but it still holds up well against the creamy sweet/sour key lime custard inside.
+The meringue, which is perfectly toasted, has a nice fresh marshmallow flavor with a slight crispiness to the top. $4.50 is a fair price.

-Florida Orange Groves Winery Key Lime Sparkling Wine, St Petersburg, FL – $11.75
+Florida Orange Groves Winery Key Lime Sparkling Wine – $11.75

 A bottle of this will set you back $30, which is a lot higher than the retail price on most of the wines available at the Festival.
 And with the prices of the regular wine pours rising so fast over the last couple of years, there’s probably some value here, in addition to the novelty factor.
 The flavor profile is carbonated key lime pie, which contrasts nicely against the spiciness of the Carne Guisada or Shrimp and Grits.
 You might give it a whirl if you’re curious and making a stop.

-Beer Flight with Tampa Bay Brewing Company Quat Seasonal Fruit Ale, Big Top Brewing Company Conch Republic Key Lime Wheat, and First Magnitude Brewing Co.
+Beer Flight with Tampa Bay Brewing Company Twisted Strawberry Fest Fruit Ale, Big Top Brewing Company Conch Republic Key Lime Wheat, and First Magnitude Brewing Co.
 Monarch Milk Stout – $9.50

 Another terrible beer flight picture to add to the collection.